LeanIn-BV/HacktoberFest2021/README.md

 -----

 ### How can you contribute?⚠️
-* Contribute to the LeanIn website (index.html and style.css) by assigning yourself an issue.
+* Contribute to the LeanIn website (index.html and style.css) by raising a required/relevant issues yourself.
 * Make sure you follow the below steps.
 * Also read the [Contribute.md](https://github.com/LeanIn-BV/HacktoberFest2021/blob/main/Contribute.md) for more rules regarding the contribution.
 ##### Or
-* There are SQL queries given in the issues domain, raise required issues and work on the query.
+* There are SQL queries given in the issues domain, assign yourself issues and work on the query.
 * Add the solution to the query as a markdown file to problems folder.
 * Make sure your solution file is in a folder with the following format -> Probelms/Issue-name/Issue-name.md